 For fans of punk, alt rock, and artists you won’t see on other festival lineups, Riot Fest should be on your bucket list.
 Started as a showcase festival in Chicago in 2005, Riot Fest has transformed into a multi-day outdoor festival and has spawned editions in Toronto and Denver.
 The original in Chicago’s Humbolt Park remains the best and most solid lineup of the bunch.

-Featured Artists: Arkells, Atmosphere, Bad Religion, Beck, Bleachers, Blink-182, Bullet For My Valentine, Cat Power, Clutch, Cypress Hill, Dropkick Murphys, Father John Misty, Flogging Molly, Incubus, Interpol, Matt and Kim, Run The Jewels, Suicidal Tendencies, Weezer, Young the Giant
+Featured Artists: Arkells, Atmosphere, Bad Religion, Beck, Bleachers, Blink-182, Bullet For My Valentine, Cat Power, Clutch, Cypress Hill, Dropkick Murphys, Father John Misty, Flogging Molly, Incubus, Interpol, Run The Jewels, Suicidal Tendencies, Weezer, Young the Giant

 Photo Credit: Jeff Callen

 Mamby on the Beach, Chicago’s only beachside summer music festival takes place on the grassy fields and sand-swept coastline of Oakwood Beach in the historic Bronzeville neighborhood.
 The two-day boutique festival features not only a stunning view of Chicago’s skyline and the shimmering waters of Lake Michigan, but also the best in indie, electronic, and hip-hop.

 As one of the leading voices in the musical landscape, you would guess right that Pitchfork knows how to throw an outstanding festival.
 The Chicago based festival takes place in Union Park.
 You may not recognize most of the names on the lineup poster, but if it's curated by Pitchfork, then these artists are definitely worth checking out.